justwriteclick/docslikecode/_learn/02-jekyll-ruby-gh-pages.md

 1. Use the **Server address** URL  `http://127.0.0.1:4000/latest/` in a browser to preview the content.

 1. Press `Ctrl+C` in the serve terminal to stop the server.
     > ***TIP***
     > Leave the serve terminal open and running.
 Every time you save changes to a file, it automatically regenerates the site so you can test the output as you write.
 That said, if you change the `_config.yml` file, you must stop (ctrl-c) and then re-run the serve command to see changes.

+1. Don't forget to add the files to a commit and then commit the changes so that you can track the changes and work with others on GitHub.
+Refer to [Working with content in GitHub repositories](https://docslikecode.com/learn/04-add-content-workflow/).

-# Additional resources
+## Additional resources

 [Markdown reference](http://commonmark.org/help/)
 [Documentation Theme for Jekyll](https://idratherbewriting.com/documentation-theme-jekyll/)